 If cardiovascular disease runs in your family, your risk may be higher.
 You are considered to have a family history of cardiovascular disease if your father or brother was diagnosed with cardiovascular disease before they reached the age of 55, or your mother or sister before they reached 65.
 Your ethnic background may also put you at a higher risk – for instance, people who originate from South Asia and who live in the UK may have a higher risk of developing coronary heart disease compared with the rest of the population.

 The older you get, the higher your risk becomes of developing cardiovascular disease.

 Thankfully, many of the main risk factors of cardiovascular disease can be prevented by making the following lifestyle changes:

-Giving up smoking can cut your risk of cardiovascular disease in half.
+Giving up smoking is the single most important step you can take to protect your heart health.
 If you're having difficulties giving up, find out about stop smoking aids that could help, such as patches, gum and lozenges.

 Eat more fruit and veg

 Try to eat at least five portions of fruit and veg a day to provide your body with the vitamins, minerals and antioxidants that are thought to help protect the cardiovascular system.
 Fruit and veg also contain fibre, which may help keep your cholesterol levels down.